solvi-ab/solvi-docs/source/index.html.md

 Optionally, a project can be created with a so-called *webhook* that will be called every time the status of the project changes.
 This makes it possible for integration to for example react when a project finishes processing, without having to use polling to check the project's status.
 To add a webhook, specify the URL to be called with the `status_webhook` parameter.
 See the section on [webhooks](#webhooks) for details.

+The project's crop, survey date and altitude, data which will be displayed in Solvi's UI, can also be submitted.

 ### HTTP Request

 `POST https://solvi.ag/api/v1/projects`